545ch4/wintermute/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 ### Prerequisites

-As this project is Ruby, you obviously need to have a Ruby interpreter available.
+As this project is written Ruby, you obviously need to have a Ruby interpreter available.
 Please see [Install Ruby](https://www.ruby-lang.org/en/documentation/installation/) to install Ruby.

 ```
 ruby -v